Learn how to make Forky, the spork toy, just like Bonnie in Toy Story 4!

-With the upcoming release of Toy Story 4, we’re sharing how to make one of the newest members of the Toy Story crew, Forky.
+The Toy Story movies are full of fun characters, but today, we’re sharing how to make one of the newest members of the crew, Forky!

-If you haven’t seen Toy Story 4 yet, you might be wondering who is Forky?
+If you haven’t seen Toy Story 4, you might be wondering who is Forky.

 Forky is a simple little toy Bonnie makes in the movie from a spork and some craft supplies.
 Everyone seems to think since he’s a spork his name should be Sporky, but that’s not what Bonnie decided to name him, so Forky it is!

-She loves him and brings him home to become one of her newest toys!
+She loves him and brings him home to become one of her new toys!
 Your kids will definitely want a homemade Forky of their own, so check out these easy directions.